glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 ### Program Overview

 Sigmanauts gain exclusive access to the team, representing and bringing ideas to the wider community.
-Sigmanauts are activily helping shape and grow Ergo, whether it's with their contributions in writing, campaigning, community moderation, or by helping to shape the structure of the Sigmanaut program itself.
+Sigmanauts are actively helping shape and grow Ergo, whether it's with their contributions in writing, campaigning, community moderation, or by helping to shape the structure of the Sigmanaut program itself.

 -------
 NOTE: Majority of the following text is borrowed from **"The Sigmanauts Programme"** [blog post](https://ergoplatform.org/en/blog/the-sigmanauts-programme/) (Dec.
 2021)